willramanand/ProductionLineTracker/README.md

 	- Basic interface of program
 	- Generate Javadocs
 ## Key Programming Concepts Utilized
 This program utilizes objected-oriented programming mostly through Java.
 It also takes utilization of GUI practices through the use of JavaFX.
-CSS and HTML were used to design interface.
+CSS and HTML were used to design the interface.